 On contrary, a withholding exemption is planned to go into effect on January 1, 2018 for companies in third countries.
-However, the exemption only applies when the third country has entered into an agreement with the Netherlands that concerns dividend withholding tax.
+Nevertheless, the exemption only applies when the third country has entered into an agreement with the Netherlands that concerns dividend withholding tax.
 In addition, the residence country of the (physical) body entitled to the profit should meet additional conditions.

 In the future, hybrid entities are exempt from withholding tax on their profits as well.
 It still remains to be seen whether or not hybrid entities settled in third countries will be exempt as well.

-In accordance with the anti-abuse ruling, Dutch tax authorities will verify whether corporations obligated to dividend withholding tax do apply the exemption when paying out dividends to the entitled foreign bodies.
+In accordance with the anti-abuse ruling, the Dutch tax authorities will verify whether corporations subject to dividend withholding tax do apply the exemption when paying out dividends to the entitled foreign bodies.
 If that is indeed the case, they will request the corporations to justify their actions within a set timeframe.
 After this deadline, corporations might face a default penalty, amounting to no less than EUR 5.278.

 Furthermore, Rutte III aims to avoid future tax avoidance and abuse by imposing substance requirements on intermediary holdings.
-They should account for sufficient labor costs and utilize their own office space.
-When a holding does not meet these conditions, it will be regarded as an artificial construction set up to avoid taxes In the Netherlands.
+These should account for sufficient labor costs and utilize their own office space.
+When a holding does not meet these conditions, it will be regarded as an artificial construction set up to avoid taxes in the Netherlands.
 Such artificial constructions and transactions will therefore not be exempt from the dividend withholding tax, as mentioned before.

 December 19, 2017

-An important date to remember, is December 19, 2017, when the final ruling of the First Chamber should take place.
-Only after approval of the First Chamber, the adjustments to the withholding tax obligation and exemption proposed by the current government will go into effect.
+An important date to remember is December 19, 2017, when the final ruling of the First Chamber should take place.
+Only after approval of the First Chamber will the adjustments to the withholding tax obligation and exemption proposed by the current government go into effect.
 Hence, the withholding tax itself will not be discarded yet.

 Please do not hesitate on contacting us if you have any questions about the upcoming changes or taxes in general.
-We at DTS are happy to provide you our services.
+We at DTS are happy to provide you with our services.